alvinashiatey/Dev-tools-workshop/readme.md

 ## Overview

 This workshop has been designed to provide an overview of the browser developer tools for participants.
 The program is divided into two sections, each serving a distinct purpose.
 The first section will provide a brief introduction to the tools and their functions, while the second section will comprise a series of exercises aimed at helping participants learn how to use the tools to debug and inspect web pages.
-The workshop will conclude with the creation of a simple JavaScript bookmarklet that will enable participants to access the developer tools quickly and efficiently.

 ## Part 1: Introduction to the Developer Tools